 By sponsoring a room at Centrepoint you can help a homeless young person leave homelessness behind for good.
 For just £12 a month you can help save lives and change lives.

 Centrepoint started in 1969 to tackle the growing homelessness problem that young people were facing.
 That problem isn't going away; in fact it is getting worse.
 Our recent work shows tens of thousands of young people across England and Wales have approached local authorities for help because they are homeless or at risk of becoming homeless.
 Data in this area is notoriously difficult to gather due to the nature of homelessness but shows the picture is bleaker than other figures have indicated and the problem is getting worse.

 At just 15 years old the breakdown of Nadia’s family meant she found herself with no choice but to stay with her drug addicted ex-boyfriend.
 Nadia was surrounded by dangers and constant threats to her safety.
 She often spent long nights in the park trying to escape her ex-boyfriend’s drunken father.
 Thankfully, Nadia was referred to Centrepoint giving her a safe place to live and rebuild her life.
 Today Nadia is continuing to rebuild her life and reconnect with her family.
 She's training to be a hairdresser and has a place of her own.
 She has a future to look forward to.
-Help others like Nadia by donating 40p a day and Sponsoring a Room at Centrepoint
+Help others like Nadia by donating 40p a day to sponsor a room at Centrepoint

 When you sponsor a room at Centrepoint, you’ll receive a welcome pack including a Centrepoint keyring and regular updates about the young person staying in your room.